 Surestone is exposed to the risk that outsourced service providers fail to provide services in line with expectations resulting in financial loss.
 This risk is mitigated by due diligence prior to onboarding of new outsourced service providers and at regular intervals, service level agreements and monitoring against agreed performance and requirements and regular audits.

 Loss of key personnel

-The Company is acutely aware of the risk of business interruption from loss of key personnel during run off.
-To effectively mitigate this risk, the safeguards in place are as follows:
+The Directors are acutely aware of the risk of business interruption from loss of key personnel during run off, in particular for a Company of this size.